STROKE DISABILITY BENEFITS

 SSD BENEFITS UNDER SSA’S LISTING 11.04

 The SSA has a list of medical conditions that win benefits.
 Stroke is on their list.
 The SSA calls it vascular insult to the brain.
-The only time they will pay benefits for a stroke is when the symptoms of your stroke are severe and will last longer than 12 months.
-For example, if you have a stroke, then you would meet listing 11.04(A) if you are not able to communicate for at least three months after the stroke.
+The only time the SSA will pay benefits for a stroke is when the symptoms of your stroke are severe and are going to last longer than 12 months.
+For example, if you have a stroke, then you meet listing 11.04(A) if you are not able to communicate for at least three months after the stroke.
 The elements of the listing are found below:

 STROKE LISTING 11.04